Cutoff phenomenon in nonlinear recombinations: Discrete time

 with

 \end{proposition} The asserted convergence can be interpreted as convergence in distribution of $\rho_{t_n}$ viewed as a r.v.~on $(\Omega,\pi)$ towards $\gamma_s$ viewed as a r.v.~on $(\R,\cN(0,1))$.
 As a consequence, we can restrict ourselves to smoother functions $F$ in the proof (we will take Lipschitz bounded functions).
+Let us first observe that Proposition \ref{maincase} implies Theorem \ref{monocase}. \begin{proof}[Proof of Theorem \ref{monocase}] By definition \eqref{eq:tvnormal} and since $\gamma_s$ is the relative density of $\cN(0,1+s)$ with respect to $\cN(0,1)$, one has